She promised not to smoke if I just came over. When I got there, she stank of mouthwash, and she didn’t know what to do with her hands.

-“I broke up with him,” she said, walking to the window as I sat on the broken futon.
+“I broke up with him,” she said, walking to the window as I sat on the squeaky futon.

-Him being Jimmy, who was an asshole.
+“Him” being Jimmy, who was an asshole.
 But he was tall and crooked and supposedly some fascinatingly morbid musician.
+I thought his band sucked.
 I shrugged and asked if she was okay.
 She didn’t answer.

 Most of the furniture was his, though the lease was in her name.
 A week before, when she threw him out, he paid some friends in cheap beer to move his stuff to his mother’s place in Jersey.

 She didn’t turn to watch me as I took inventory of her life.
 She just stared out at the cloudy evening sky, her silhouette haunting.
 A cardigan, open, dangled precariously from her shoulders.
-Under that, was a cut off white t-shirt with some faded logo of a band I never heard of, a pair of too large boxer shorts, and tube socks that were pulled up to her mid calf.
-They were white topped with three lines of red completed her mourning attire.
+Under that were a cut-off white t-shirt with some faded logo of a band I never heard of, a pair of too large boxer shorts, and tube socks that were pulled up to her mid-calf.
+They were white topped with three lines of red, completing her mourning attire.